UMWLUG/umwlug.github.io/README.md

 # University of Mary Washington Linux Users Group
-Welcome to the Linux Users Group!
+Welcome to the UMW Linux Users Group!
 Come join us in participating in a variety of activities such as
 - Carpooling to the Fredericksburg LUG held once a month
 - Giving each other desktop Linux support
 - Discussing pointers on what new hardware to buy